personium/legacy-api-references/api/en/279_Event_Bus_Connect.md

 By sending an access token in the following format, an event-bus connection session will be initiated.

-    {"access_token":"AA~91WT0GNoVGFHJFQ.......e"}
+    {"AccessToken":"AA~91WT0GNoVGFHJFQ.......e"}

 #### Response Message

 If the token is valid and has neccesary privilege, a response in the following format will be sent down to the client and the session starts.
 By starting the session, it becomes the state where events can be subscribed, however no evet will be sent down at this stage since no subscription is made yet.

-    {"response":"success","expires_in":3600,"timestamp":1518612600}
+    {"Response":"AccessToken","Result":"Success","ExpiresIn":3600,"Timestamp":1518612600}

 If the token is invalid or does not have the required privilege, the WebSocket connection will be closed by the Cell.

 ## Communication after the session is establised

-After the session is establised, the following 4 commands can be sent from the client as request messages.
+After the session is establised, the following commands can be sent from the client as request messages.

 1. Event Subscription
+1. External Event Firing
-1. Event Unsubscription
+1. Cancelation of Event Subscription
 1. Session State Retrieval
 1. Access Token Re-sending